zxc916684603/ecs/intl.en-US/Security/Security groups/Scenarios.md

 |Linux: SSH \(22\)|22/22|
 |Custom TCP|Custom \(for example, 8080/8080\)|

-For information about how to customize remote access ports, see [Modify the default remote access port](https://www.alibabacloud.com/help/doc-detail/51644.htm).
+For information about how to customize remote access ports, see [Modify the default remote access port](https://partners-intl.aliyun.com/help/doc-detail/51644.htm).

 ## Scenario 7: Allow an ECS instance in a security group under another account in the same intranet to remotely connect to your instance {#section_tkx_fyq_ngb .section}

 If your account is in the same intranet as another account in the same region, and you want to allow remote access to an ECS instance in a security group of that account, add a security group rule by using the settings described in the following examples.

 -   To allow an intranet IP address of an instance under another account to connect to your instance, add the security group rule described in the following table.
 For VPC instances, ensure that the instances under the two accounts can communicate with each other through Express Connect before you add a security group rule.
-For more information, see [Interconnect two VPCs under the same account](../../../../intl.en-US/Getting Started (New Console)/Interconnect two VPCs under the same account.md#).
+For more information, see [Interconnect two VPCs under the same account](../../../../reseller.en-US/Peering connections/Interconnect two VPCs under the same account.md#).

     |Network type|NIC|Rule direction|Authorization policy|Protocol type|Port range|Authorization type|Authorization object|Priority|
     |:-----------|:--|:-------------|:-------------------|:------------|:---------|:-----------------|:-------------------|:-------|